Skeptomenos/Keystone/README.md

 - **The "Escape Hatch":** If you just want to ask "How do I list files?", the AI knows to skip the heavy process.
 Just ask.
 - **The "Consensus Gate":** The AI will **STOP** after planning.
 You must explicitly say "Proceed" or "Approved" to start coding.
+- **The "Handshake Rule":** The AI is forbidden from planning and executing in the same response.
+It MUST stop and wait for your go-ahead.
 - **The "Epilogue":** If the AI says "I'm done" but hasn't updated the docs, just type: **"Execute Epilogue."**
 - **Debug Loop:** If the AI gets stuck, it will enter the **OODA Loop** (Observe, Orient, Decide, Act).
 It will ask you to run commands to gather evidence. **Run them.**
 - **Root File Customization:** The `AGENTS.md` file should be customized for each project.
 Fill in your tech stack, common commands, and key constraints.